 Text (the blue letters) and Shapes (the red scribble) are fairly self-explanatory, and you'll also see a range of app-specific sticker and effect packages depending on what you've installed.
 But we're going to look first at Filters.
 Tap the Filters icon: the overlapping red, green and blue circles.

-The filters are also arranged in a strip, with Original (with no filter) on the left.
+The filters are also arranged in a strip, with Original (no filter) on the left.
 Swipe through to see the other options.
-There's Comic Book, mono options, and lots more.
+There's comic book, watercolour, mono options, noir, and lots more.
 Make your selection (tap the X to cancel) and then shoot the photo as normal, and send off your message.

 The traditional way to use Animoji (or Memoji) is to create and send standalone 10-second clips, but iOS 12 allows you to use them like stickers.